Hosting or attending an ACE event is the first step to making a difference

 Get to know your local ACE Presenters and request who you would like to present at your event

-Alex Biegel is a Community Education Specialist II for the HHSA Public Health Branch.
-She has been the coordinator for the Strengthening Families Collaborative and the Adverse Childhood Experiences (ACEs) program since 2017 and became certified as an ACE Presenter in 2019.
+Alex Biegel was the previous Coordinator for the Strengthening Families Collaborative and the Adverse Childhood Experiences (ACEs) program since 2017 and became certified as an ACE Presenter in 2019.
 Alex was born and raised in Redding before earning a bachelor’s degree in Exercise Science, Health, and Nutrition and an associate degree in Health Science from Pacific Union College, and a master’s degree in Public Health, Health Education and Promotion from Loma Linda University.
 Alex volunteers as the Worship Coordinator for her church and as a Jr. High girls’ basketball coach.
 She has a passion for people, service, and her community, and enjoys spending time outdoors with her husband and extended family.

 Children’s Legacy Center